Are you thinking about visiting us?

 There is a nursery available for children through age 3.
 If you go down the stairs located on the East side of the building, you will find the room on your left.
 It has plenty of toys, an egress window, bathroom, changing table and is staffed by volunteers from the congregation.

 Behind the sanctuary there is a room on the east side of the building.
 This has a TV that can be turned on to view the service.
-You can use this room for feeding your baby, rocking a fussy one, or letting them nap.
-There is a changing table available that is often stocked with essentials.
+You can use this room for feeding your baby, changing a diaper, rocking a fussy one, or letting them nap.
+There is a changing table available that is stocked with essentials.

 Here at Locust Grove we love a good carry in meal!
 We celebrate often with our church family following the service with a meal.
 If you are visiting and we happen to have one, we would love for you to join!